abhishekkarki/Cloud-computing/README.md

 ## Application development using Node.js
-Here we create a simple web application by using node.js.
-For the database we used MongoDb also created and implemented REST based APIs
+- Created an application using **Node.js** for book management system i.e. we can store books with the necessary information and perform some operations on that like updating, deletion, etc.
+- We use **MongoDB** as a database for that and **REST** based APIs.
-After that we deployed this application on the GCP (Google Cloud Platform).
+- After that we have hosted this application on **GCP**(Google cloud platform)

 ## Cloud access and Application development using Docker
 ## Building Microservices application